Gabon Airlines

-Gabon Airlines is the name of two incarnations of Gabonese airline, headquartered in Libreville.
-The first incarnation of Gabon Airlines which was operated from 2007 to 2012, concentrating on African and European flight services out of Libreville International Airport.
-In April 2015, the second incarnation of Gabon Airlines is due to redeveloped as a flag carrier, replacing the original Air Gabon.
-As of September 2024, however, the new airline has yet to commence operations.
+Gabon Airlines was a Gabonese airline, headquartered in Libreville.
+It operated from 2007 to 2012, concentrating on African and European flight services out of Libreville International Airport.
+In April 2015, the Gabonese government signed an agreement with Air France to create a second incarnation of Gabon Airlines as a flag carrier.
+However, the new airline has yet to commence operations.